Stefan Postma

 Stefan Postma (born 6 October 1976) is a Dutch former footballer who played as a goalkeeper.
 He is currently a goalkeeping coach at his last club, AGOVV Apeldoorn.

 Club career

 Early career

-Postma started his professional career at FC Utrecht before moving to De Graafschap.
+Postma started his professional career at Utrecht before moving to De Graafschap.

 Aston Villa

 Postma was signed by Aston Villa on 14 May 2002 for 1.5 million pounds, upon Peter Schmeichel's transfer to Manchester City.
 Postma's debut came as a substitute in a 0–1 defeat against Southampton on 21 October, following the dismissal of Peter Enckelman.

 After newly appointed Villa manager David O'Leary purchased Danish keeper Thomas Sørensen, Postma became the club's second choice goalkeeper at the club.
 He made two appearances in the 2003–04 season and three in 2004–05.